 - 12. Unless permission is granted by the bus or van driver, students will remain in their seats at all times. - 13.
-While seated, students will keep their feet, arms, lunch boxes, brief cases, etc. out of the aisle and will have control over their belongings at all times. - 14.
-Students will refrain from eating on the bus or van if so directed by the bus driver. - 15.
-Possession or use of drugs, tobacco or alcohol on the bus or van or at transfer points is strictly prohibited. - 16.
-Permission must be received from the bus or van driver prior to bringing items or equipment onto the bus that may cause a distraction on the bus. - 17.
-Items such as knives or firearms must never be brought on the bus or van. - 18.
-Use of profane language is strictly prohibited. - 19.
+While seated, students will keep their feet, arms, lunch boxes, backpacks, etc. out of the aisle and will have control over their belongings at all times. - 14.
+Students will refrain from eating on the bus or van. - 15.
+Possession or use of drugs, tobacco, vaping products or alcohol on the bus or van or at transfer points is strictly prohibited. - 16.
+Items such as knives or firearms must never be brought on the bus or van. - 17.
+Use of profane language is strictly prohibited. - 18.
 Students must never tamper with, damage, or deface any part of the bus or van or its equipment.
-Students who willfully damage a bus or van will be held accountable. - 20.
+Students who willfully damage a bus or van will be held accountable. - 19.
 Windows may not be opened unless permission is received from the bus or van driver.
-Objects may not be thrown out of the bus, nor is it permitted to have any part of the body or any object extended out of the bus or van. - 21.
-The use of electronic or digital devices for the purpose of recording, storing, or transmitting images, video or audio is strictly prohibited. - 22.
+Objects may not be thrown out of the bus, nor is it permitted to have any part of the body or any object extended out of the bus or van. - 20.
+The use of electronic or digital devices for the purpose of recording, storing, or transmitting images, video or audio is strictly prohibited. - 21.
 During inclement weather or extreme weather appropriate clothing is to be worn.
-The Division reserves the right to deny service to students unsuitably dressed. - 23.
-Where, on an evening run, a student's conduct is unacceptable, the driver has the right to refuse service for the following morning. - 24.
+The Division reserves the right to deny service to students unsuitably dressed. - 22.
+Where, on an evening run, a student's conduct is unacceptable, the driver has the right to refuse service for the following morning. - 23.
 The driver will report any unacceptable behavior to the principal of the school where the student is in attendance.
-Misbehavior could result in the suspension of bus privileges and suspension or expulsion from school. - 25.
-Misbehavior protocol: - 25.1 Bus drivers will post behavioral expectations in a prominent place in the bus and will verbally review such expectations and the consequences of violating them with their bus students each September. - 25.2 Bus drivers will keep a written log of all behavioral incidents.
-If it is not recorded, there was no incident - 25.3 If a student behaves inappropriately, the bus driver will speak to the student in an attempt to resolve the matter. - 25.4 Should the misbehavior continue, the driver will contact the parents advising them of the situation and the possibility of suspension of bus privileges. - 25.5 If there is no change, the bus driver will recommend in writing that the principal suspend the student from transportation privileges as per Administrative Procedure 723. - 25.6 If the inappropriate behavior still continues, the bus driver will contact the principal for further investigation and possible action.
+Misbehavior could result in the suspension of bus privileges and suspension or expulsion from school. - 24.
+Misbehaviour protocol: - 25.1 Bus drivers will post behavioral expectations in a prominent place in the bus and will verbally review such expectations and the consequences of violating them with their bus students each September. - 25.2 Bus drivers will keep a written log of all behavioral incidents.
+If it is not recorded, there was no incident. - 25.3 If a student behaves inappropriately, the bus driver will speak to the student in an attempt to resolve the matter. - 25.4 Should the misbehavior continue, the driver will contact the parents advising them of the situation and the possibility of suspension of bus privileges. - 25.5 If there is no change, the bus driver will recommend in writing that the principal suspend the student from transportation privileges as per Administrative Procedure 723. - 25.6 If the inappropriate behavior still continues, the bus driver will contact the principal for further investigation and possible action.

-25.7 If the student behaviour or violation of rules places anyone in immediate danger the bus driver shall immediately stop the bus and contact the Manager of Transportation.
-26. Suspension/expulsion of bus privileges shall be dealt with as per Appendix A. Reference: Section 85, 87, 108, 109, 110, 194, 197, The Education Act, 1995 Highway Traffic Act Approved: May 12, 2014; August 21, 2018
+25.7 If the student behaviour or violation of rules places anyone in immediate danger the bus drive shall immediately stop the bus and contact the Manager of Transportation.
+Reference: Section 85, 87, 94, 197, The Education Act, 1995 Highway Traffic Act Approved: N fay 12, 2014; August 21, 2018; August 29, 2022